 This video will go over this simple relationship and some strategies on how to keep the elements in mind when you're shooting in the field and need to make adjustments.

-Aperture Examples for Depth of Field
+Camera Aperture Examples for Depth of Field

-Conversely, a large f/stop will create a sharper image, which is ideal if you're shooting landscapes with a large depth of field.
+Conversely, a large f/stop will create a sharper image, which is ideal if you're shooting landscapes with a deep depth of field.
 The image below would have to have been shot in a larger f/stop number like f/16 or f/22.

 Now that you know aperture, and hopefully you read our shutter speed article, you can move along to the third point of the exposure triangle.
 ISO.
 What is it and how can you use it to take professional level photos and shots?
 ISO is just as important in crafting quality images, making this information every image maker needs to know.